Walgreens The Thread

 Symptoms of a milk allergy, or any allergy, can be dangerous.
 Depending on the body's immune response, there can be immediate and delayed symptoms.

-Immediate dairy allergy symptoms may include:
+Immediate milk allergy symptoms may include:

 • Hives